The Buckley-Osthus model and the block preferential attachment model: statistical analysis and application: Models and main results

 \subsection{Preferential attachment models}

 The PAM was proposed by Barab\'{a}si and Albert \cite{BA99}, capturing the idea that popular nodes get more attracted than less popular ones.
 It is closely related to the Yule model \cite{Yule25}, the Matthew effect \cite{Merton68}, the Price model \cite{Price} and the Chinese restaurant process \cite{Aldous85}.
 Roughly speaking, it generates the graph in a sequential way by attaching a new node to existing ones with probability proportional to the degree of those nodes.
 Thus, the resulting degree distribution has a power law.
 As pointed out in \cite{BRST01}, the original definition of the PAM is mathematically ambiguous.
-A more precise description is given as follows. \begin{itemize}[itemsep = 3 pt] \item Start with two nodes linked by $m \ge 1$ edges. \item When adding a new node, add edges one a time, with the second and subsequent edges performing preferential attachment using the updated degrees. \end{itemize} This construction allows to reduce the PAM for any $m \ge 1$ to $m = 1$ by collapsing nodes $(k - 1)m + 1, \ldots, km$ to node $k$.
-See also \cite{BB01, BBCR, BR03, M02} for various extensions of the PAM.
+A more precise description is given as follows. \begin{itemize} \item Start with two nodes linked by $m \ge 1$ edges. \item When adding a new node, add edges one a time, with the second and subsequent edges performing preferential attachment using the updated degrees. \end{itemize} This construction allows to reduce the PAM for any $m \ge 1$ to $m = 1$ by collapsing nodes $(k - 1)m + 1, \ldots, km$ to node $k$.
+See also \cite{BB01, M02, BBCR, BR03} for various extensions of the PAM.
 In the sequel, we focus on the undirected linear PAM.

-\quad An important variant of the PAM was introduced in \cite{BR04}, which is referred to as the {\em Linearized Chord Diagram} (LCD) or the {\em Bollob\'{a}s-Riordan model}.
+An important variant of the PAM was introduced in \cite{BR04}, which is referred to as the {\em Linearized Chord Diagram} (LCD) or the {\em Bollob\'{a}s-Riordan model}.
 It starts with a single node, labelled $1$, with a self-loop.
 For $i \ge 1$, node $i+1$ is attached to the graph by the following rule:

 where $d_i(v)$ is the degree of the node $v$ at time $i$.
 It can be shown that the graph under the dynamics \eqref{eq:LCD} has a degree distribution $P(k)$ proportional to $k^{-3}$.
-A more general model was proposed by Buckley and Osthus \cite{BO04}, allowing the degree power as a parameter.
+A more general model was proposed \cite{BO04}, allowing the degree power as a parameter.
 Precisely, the attachment rule is given by

 By taking $a = 1$, we get the LCD model.
 The degree distribution $P(k)$ of the Buckley-Osthus model is proportional to $k^{-2 -a}$.

-\quad A nice property of the Buckley-Osthus model is the exchangeability, i.e. the graph distribution does not depend on the order of nodes added.
+A nice property of the Buckley-Osthus model is the exchangeability, i.e. the graph distribution does not depend on the order of nodes added.
 Given a graph of $n$ nodes and edges, the Buckley-Osthus likelihood is

 where $a^{(n)}: = \prod_{k = 0}^{n-1} (a+k)$ is the {\em Pochhammer rising factorial}, with the convention $a^{(0)}: = 1$, and $d(v)$ is the total degree of the node $v$.
 One can fit the Buckley-Osthus model by MLE, and a natural question is whether the MLE is consistent.